-ECON 3045 Macroeconomics (3.3.0) (tbc) Prerequisite: CHSE 1005 Essentials of Economics
+ECON 3045 Macroeconomics (3,3,0) (E)

+Prerequisite: CHSE 1005 Essentials of Economics

 This course covers macroeconomic theories applicable to both market economies and centrally planned economies in the prereform and the post-reform eras.
 Closed and open economy versions, as well as relevant growth models, will be investigated.